 In 2015 it became possible to scan articles using a smartphone app at some Albert Heijn (Netherlands) supermarkets.
 Between 2008 and 2016, the worldwide amount of self-checkout devices grew from 92,600 to 468,500.
 (Sources: Statistic Brain , LPM Insider , Wikipedia).

-September 2016, Bulk Barn (Canada) started the “Reusable Container Program” as a pilot to investigate the safety of letting customers use their own containers (sources: Citynews.ca , Bulkbarn ).
+September 2016, Bulk Barn (Canada) started the “Reusable Container Program” in a selection of stores, as a pilot to investigate the safety of letting customers use their own containers (sources: Citynews.ca , Bulkbarn ).

 December 2016, Amazon opened the first test version of Amazon Go, an automatic check-out supermarket.
 Customers check-in using a smartphone.
 When they take a product from a rack, or place it back into the rack, the smartphone’s wireless NFC connection registers this.
 When leaving the shop, the customer’s bill is paid automatically through electronic banking.
 A supermarket for the internet of things?

 (…more to come…)